Archive for the ‘Chapter 3’ Category

 2. Anti-social Behaviour, Crime and Policing Bill which contains a variety of measures including policies to tackle anti-social behaviour, forced marriage, dangerous dogs and illegal firearms used by gangs and in organised crime.
 It also includes measures to enhance the professional capabilities and integrity of the police, and continuing the process of modernising police pay and conditions.

-3. Immigration Bill will have some impact on rights of appeal in immigration disputes/
+3. Immigration Bill may have a significant impact on rights of appeal in immigration disputes.

-In addition there are two draft Bill which will have some impact on the English Legal system, when enacted.
+In addition there are two draft Bill which will have an impact on the English Legal system, when enacted.

 1 Draft Deregulation Bill, be published in draft for pre – legislative scrutiny.
 While many regulations are being scrapped and reformed either administratively or via secondary legislation, the main aims of this Bill are, in the Government’s words, to:

 - · Reduce or remove burdens on businesses and Civil Society and facilitate growth

 - · Reduce or remove burdens on public bodies, the taxpayer or individuals